takashilawson/optofluidics/README.md

 The HDF5 must contain measurement groups containing a set of timelapses.
 Each timelapse contains a collection of timestamped spectral data.

-Each spectra is expected to have a background spectra and reference spectra defined stored as an attribute.
+Each spectra is expected to have a background spectra and reference spectra stored as an attribute.

 HDFS File
 - measurement